The Book

 "Year 1491.
 This year the sovereigns made an agreement (asiento con Christóbal Colón ginovés, natural de Saona) with Christopher Colón, Genoese [i.e., Ligurian or a subject of the Republic of Genoa], born in Savona"(8).

-9) of 1535, Don Diego Colón y Toledo, born in (natural de) Santo Domingo, a boy of 11 years of age, son of Don Diego, 2nd Admiral of the Ocean Seas, and therefore grandson of Christóbal Colón (1st Admiral Christopher Columbus), asked to wear the habit of Santiago: that of the knights of the Order of Santiago.
+According to the secret Archive of the Military Orders of Spain and to the Index of the Order of Santiago (9) of 1535, Don Diego Colón y Toledo, born in (natural de) Santo Domingo, a boy of 11 years of age, son of Don Diego, 2nd Admiral of the Ocean Seas, and therefore grandson of Christóbal Colón (1st Admiral Christopher Columbus), asked to wear the habit of Santiago: that of the knights of the Order of Santiago.
 He attached his genealogy (see below) and the sworn testimonies of Diego Méndez, Pedro de Arana and Rodrigo Barreda.

 On March 8, 1535, Diego Colón y Toledo swore that his grandfather on his father's side was born in Savona (natural de Saona cerca de Génova), near Genoa.